tballison/commoncrawl-fetcher-lite/README.md

 1. Allow reads and writes in `S3`.
 2. Add more features to the record selector -- handle numeric values (e.g. `int`) and allow for `gt`, `gte` and `range` options
-3. Add a refetcher that stores the refetched files with the same policy that the fetcher stores files (same file+directory naming strategy)
+3. Add a refetcher that stores the refetched files with the same policy that the fetcher stores files (same file+directory naming strategy) and potentially writes a table of URLs and fetched digest.
 4. Allow processing of index files from a local cache.
 For exploration, it can be useful to process index files multiple times.
 There is no reason to pull 300MB over http for each investigation.
 5. Allow a different extracted file naming scheme -- CC's sha1 or any encoding+digest combination?
 6. Allow extraction of truncated files.
 7. Allow counting of mimes or other features -- not just those selected.
 8. Store fetch status and refetch status in an actual database -- against the design goals of this project.
 LOL...
+9. Write csv with URL+extracted digest info so that users can link bytes to URLs.
 9. ...